ctava/tfcgo/README.md

 and your in.
 You now have `tensorflow` + `golang` + `tfcgo` available.

-# Running
+# Running from a prebuilt/publish docker image

 ```
 Run the following commands:
 docker pull ctava/tfcgo:latest
 docker run -it --security-opt=seccomp:unconfined -p 8888:8888 ctava/tfcgo:latest
 ```
---security-opt for the purposes of using delve
+--security-opt for the purposes of using [delve](https://github.com/derekparker/delve)

 and your in.
 You now have `tensorflow` + `golang` + `tfcgo` available.